Grover (surname)

 Grover is a surname found with people in India as well as with people of English ancestry.
 The two names, however, are distinct in formation and share no common origins.
-In India, Grover is a clan among Punjabi Khatris and is the anglicized version of "Guruwara".
-The Grovers were concentrated in Jhang, Multan, Mianwali, Lahore, Amritsar and Sialkot before the partition of India.
+In India, the Grovers are a clan among the Punjabi Khatris and the word is the anglicized version of "Guruwara".
+The Grovers were concentrated in the cities of Jhang, Multan, Mianwali, Lahore, Amritsar and Sialkot before the partition of India.

 Notable people

 Notable individuals with the surname Grover include: